jindalabhinav/DesignPatterns/src/Structural/Facade/README.md

 - Reusable
   - To make use of it again, we'll have to copy all this code again at another place.
 - Testable
-  - these dependencies might have dependencies of its own and we'll have to build all of that
+  - these dependencies might have dependencies of its own, and we'll have to build all of that.

-**Solution**
+## Solution

-*Facade Patten* - Hide the complicated implementation behind an interface.
+`Facade Pattern` - Hide the complicated implementation behind an interface.

 ```Java
 interface OrderProcessor { // this is the Facade